Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_3.md

 time: merkle(87), primitive(98878) ms
 ```

 11ms vs 115584ms, and 87ms vs 98878ms.
 It's obvious that with the help of the Merkle tree, it takes a lot less time to check whether some values have changed in a key-value store.
-The task for you is to provide an analysis explaining WHY we are getting this this is the case.
-This is to be added as an
+The task for you is to provide an analysis explaining WHY this is the case.

+In specifc, in your analysis, discuss the reason why our store validation takes less time using Merkle tree.

-block of comments in the code right below the *diff_keys_compare_time_large_kv* test.
+This is to be added as a block of comments in the code right below the *diff_keys_compare_time_large_kv* test.
+Do not add any new file.